cloudify-examples/drupal-blueprint/README.md

 - An Ubuntu 14.04 image id from your OpenStack account and from your vSphere account <br>
 - An flavor image id of your choice from your OpenStack account <br>

-* Tested Version (Most recent Cloudify version must be among them.)
+# Tested Version (Most recent Cloudify version must be among them.)

 This blueprint has been test with Cloudify version 3.4.0

-* Complete install and uninstall instructions
+# Usage

 All you need to do is to set/specify (as an input to the blueprint) the OpenStack image id for Ubuntu 14.04 and the OpenStack flavor Id. <br>
 If you use the Hybrid version, you need to set/specify (as an input to the blueprint) the vsphere_template_name for Ubuntu 14.04.

-# Usage

 ### Step 1: Installation